 What is the makeup of the SSEF board and commission?

-The 11 member board is made up of volunteers from within the community.
+The board is made up of up to 11 volunteers from within the community.
 A majority of members must reside in the Steamboat Springs School District.

 How do I apply for a position on the board or commission?

 How can I help the SSEF if I don’t want to serve on the board or commission?